input-output-hk/project-icarus-backend-service/README.md

 2. Go to the repository's path
 3. Execute the following command: `yarn start`

+## Production environment
+Docker-compose can be used to run postgres, Icarus importer and the backend service in an isolated environment and to run multiple instances on the same host.
+Information about importer installation can be found [here](https://github.com/input-output-hk/project-icarus-importer/blob/icarus-master/blockchain-importer/README.md).
+In order to start a production instance, you need to:

+1. Create a config based on `docker/env.example`
+2. Load the variables, e.g. `export $(cat docker/env.example | xargs)`
+3. Run `docker-compose -p $instance_name up --build -d` where `$instance_name` is your name of choice

+To shut the instance down:

+1. Load the correct environment variables
+2. Run `docker-compose -p $instance_name down`

+To rebuild the backend service, run `docker-compose -p $instance_name up --build -d --no-deps --force-recreate adalite-backend`

 ## Database migrations

 [Knex](https://knexjs.org/#Migrations) is used to handle the migrations.
 The connection settings are taken from `.env`.